A simple structure. A personalized path.

 Published writing

 This structure gives students both guidance and flexibility.
 A student interested in finance may focus on the investment fund, research, and industry certifications.
 A student interested in entrepreneurship may build a venture, join the AI Academy, publish writing, and complete a capstone around a new product.
-A student interested in global business may combine study abroad, corporate immersion, leadership, and research.

 The path is personal, but the standard is shared.
 Every Scholar must do the work.